maksim-shlapak/widget-api/interfaces/playeradaptor.controlsdescriptortrack.md

 **● widthPercentage**: *`number`*

-Maximum width of the track in pixels.
-Not required for some of the players because the track width is 100%.
-If set must be set to an integer representing pixels.
+Width of the track in percentage of the whole screen width.
+Some players don't use fixed width but use percentage instead.

 ___